Totenfluch/Totenfluch.github.io/README.md

 Christian Ziegler is a Tech Lead at StableLab, analyzing Decentralized Autonomous Organizations.
-Prevously, he was a researcher at the Chair for Strategy and Organization (TUM) led by Prof. Dr. Isabell M. Welpe.
-He wrote his doctoral thesis on Decentralized Autonomous Organizations.
-In 2018, he co-founded Blockcurators GmbH, which specializes in social wallets and social media marketing to enable non-technical people easy access to the world of cryptocurrency scaling to 60k MAU.
+Prevously, he worked as researcher at the Technical University of Munich (TUM), where he wrote his doctoral thesis on Decentralized Autonomous Organizations.
+In 2018, he co-founded Blockcurators GmbH, which specializes in social wallets and social media marketing scaling to 60k MAU, single-handedly developing the software.
 His previous peer-reviewed published scientific research includes a [A Taxonomy of DAOs](https://mediatum.ub.tum.de/doc/1709396/document.pdf), [scoring methodologies for DAOs](https://www.mdpi.com/1911-8074/16/7/330), [a network analysis of DAOS](https://mediatum.ub.tum.de/doc/1742459/document.pdf), [a classification of DAO proposals using LLMs](https://arxiv.org/abs/2401.07059), a [token based communication system](https://dl.acm.org/doi/10.1145/3639058), and a [research agenda for DAOs](https://arxiv.org/abs/2312.17197).

 ## Peer-Reviewed Publications